ibm-ecm/container-samples/README.md

 (Example:  - image: mycluster:8500/default/crs:5.5.3)

-5. Modify the "CPE_URL" value with your existing deployed URL.
+5. Modify the "CPE_URI" , "CPE_USER" , "CPE_PASSWORD" values with your existing deployed URL.

 6. Modify the yml to match with the environment with PVC names and subPath.